Situation Update, Feb 14, 2023 - TOXIC GAS CLOUD unleashed over Ohio as "authorities" stage criminal cover-up

 - Dead fish, chickens, foxes and other animals widely reported

-- Hydrochloric acid (HCL) the result of burning vinyl chloride, encountering water vapo
+- Hydrochloric acid (HCL) the result of burning vinyl chloride, encountering water vapor

 - Massive toxic chemical weapon bomb effectively dropped on FARMS and irrigation water